ddurbanski/Cluster-stocks/README.md

     df_list.append(z)
 ```
 ## Clustering stocks
+We will cluster companies using their daily stock price movements (i.e. the PLN difference between the closing and opening prices for each trading day).
+Notice that some stocks are more expensive than others.
+To account for this, we will include a Normalizer at the beginning of our pipeline.
+The Normalizer will separately transform each company's stock price to a relative scale before the clustering begins.

 ```python
 # create a dataframe where each row corresponds to a company and each column corresponds to a trading day